EdbMails EDB Recovery and Migration software

 You might see the following warning message when you navigate to the Exchange admin center (EAC).

-1. How to resolve the error Exchange database is mandatory on UserMailbox?
+1. How to resolve the error Exchange server database is mandatory on UserMailbox?

 You can resolve the error with the following three methods